 Were you diagnosed with canalicular stenosis?
 Did you receive the diagnosis after undergoing Taxotere chemotherapy?
-If so, Hotze Runkle might be able to help you pursue financial compensation for your suffering.
+If so, Hotze Runkle PLLC might be able to help you pursue financial compensation for your suffering.
 It turns out the drug you used to treat your cancer can cause harmful side effects, including a permanent eye condition.

 Medical researchers discovered a link between the chemo drug, Taxotere, and a serious eye condition called canalicular stenosis.
 When a person’s tears come in contact with Taxotere, the canaliculus – which is responsible for funneling tears – may become inflamed and infected, and this inflammation could eventually turn into canalicular stenosis, a permanent disorder marked by excessive tearing.